qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 Limitations for multi-band layers .................................

-Unlike QGIS, SAGA has no support for multi-band layers.
+Unlike |qg|, SAGA has no support for multi-band layers.
 If you want to use a multiband layer (such as an RGB or multispectral image), you first have to split it into single-banded images.
 To do so, you can use the 'SAGA/Grid - Tools/Split RGB image' algorithm (which creates 3 images from an RGB image) or the 'SAGA/Grid - Tools/Extract band'